 - MATH-M 211 Calculus I or MATH-M 119 Brief Survey of Calculus I

-Majors typically take BIOL-L 112 Foundations of Biology: Biological Mechanisms in the second semester of freshman year.
+Majors typically take BIOL-L 112 Foundations of Biology: Biological Mechanisms in the second semester of first year.

-The Biotechnology Program also offers BIOT-T 105 Biotechnology and Society, a course designed primarily for freshmen and sophomores interested in exploring the field.
+The Biotechnology Program also offers BIOT-T 105 Biotechnology and Society, a course designed primarily for first-year students and sophomores interested in exploring the field.

 Students pursuing the Biotechnology major or minor may take BIOT-T 215 Diagnostic and Forensic Biotechnology Laboratory and BIOT-T 270 Alcohol and the Science of Fermentation.